MovEaxEax/StealthTLS/README.md

 Some of the headers contain values, for example the encoding or the user agent.
 The other values are empty and/or can be ignored.

-All signatures are ripped from automate.browserstack.com browsers, they offer a lot of different combinations from real devices running browsers on differnt OS.
+All signatures are ripped from automate.browserstack.com browsers, they offer a lot of different combinations from real devices running browsers on a varies OS.

 The C++ code requires the nlohman json library to load the data: https://github.com/nlohmann/json